Online Doctorate in Educational Psychology – PhD & EdD Programs

 Michigan State University – College of Education

-This program is offered in a hybrid format.
+This program is offered in a hybrid format, alongside an on-campus option for students looking to pursue a degree on a full-time basis — generally three courses each semester, 20 hours of work on paid teaching or research assistantships per week, and requiring four or more years to earn a degree.
 The majority of the classes can be completed through distance learning with a one-semester on-campus requirement.
 The hybrid format is designed for professionals currently employed in leadership roles in education and need additional education.
 Admissions to this program are highly competitive.
 To be considered for this program, candidates must submit official transcripts, GRE scores, proof of a completed master’s degree, three letters of recommendation, a professional and scholarly goals statement, a writing sample, and a completed application.

 • Location: East Lansing, MI